beau1399/arensee/README.md

 Arensee is noteworthy for its lack of dependencies.
 Other than React Native itself, I've added just two NPM package: one called **react-native-draggable** and another called **patch-package**, which is used only to patch **react-native-draggable**.
 This seems pretty atypical of React Native applications to me, but as things unfolded I found that React Native provided ample facilities "right out of the box" for a chess game.
 In fact, the reactive user interface paradigm struck me as well-suited to a chess game, where state is central, evolving over time, and prominently presented visually.

+**Language Note**

+Arensee was originally developed using Javascript.
+That language was adequate for the quick, single-developer nature of the project.
+More recently, Arensee has been ported to the Typescript language.
+The Typescript implementation can be found on branch *typescript* of the project repo, and will be maintained roughly in parallel with the *main* (JS) branch.

+This document gives examples from the JS version of Arensee only.
+The underlying computer chess implementation is fundamentally similar across both languages and their branches, though.

 **Component *Sprite***

 I began with the question "how do I render a chessboard and pieces on the screen?".
 In the past I've used OpenGL ES and **react-native-canvas** with good results, but I didn't think what I needed here was a drawing engine per se.
 Rather, it seemed to me that these rendering tasks could be accomplished using a very raster-centric "pixel art" style reminiscent of the 8-bit era of home computing.
 Consider the image below, where a magnified version of my white bishop is shown with some illustrative guidelines: